eeng/shevek/README.md

 4. Open http://localhost:4000 in your browser, you should see the login page.
 Enter with user `admin` and password `secret123`.

-## Development
+## Contributing

+We welcome everyone to contribute to this project.
+To do so, please read the following instructions:

-Make sure to have Druid and MongoDB running on localhost, or point to their respective locations in the `dev/resources/config.edn` file, and then execute the following command on the project folder:
+First, make sure to have Druid and MongoDB running on localhost, or point to their respective locations in the `dev/resources/config.edn` file, and then execute the following command on the project folder:

 ```
 lein cooper